bsimser/Micropolis/README.md

 Please see our [wiki](https://github.com/bsimser/micropolis-unity/wiki) for everything you wanted to know about Micropolis, but were afraid to ask.

+## Latest News

+For a [list of known issues see GitHub](https://github.com/bsimser/micropolis-unity/issues) or take a look at the [roadmap](https://github.com/bsimser/micropolis-unity/wiki/Roadmap) or by watching this repo and subscribing to notifications.

 ## History

 Thursday, January 10, 2008 was the day [Don Hopkins](https://github.com/SimHacker) released Micropolis, an open source release of the original City Simulator, [SimCity](https://en.wikipedia.org/wiki/SimCity).
 I've been involved with Micropolis ever since the day Don told me about the release of the code.
 I immediately got into it, helped promote it, fixed up things in the code, and wrote a series of (unfinished) [blog posts](https://weblogs.asp.net/bsimser/building-a-city-the-series) about it.